NervosEducationHub/EducationHubArticles/What_is_Proposer_Builder_Separation _in_Ethereum_(explainCKBot)/index.md

 ### Enhanced Network Resilience

 A resilient Ethereum network should not rely on any single point of sophistication.
 The current paradigm, which encourages validators to engage in complex MEV strategies, risks concentrating expertise and infrastructure into a small number of operators.
 By offloading complexity to builders, PBS ensures that validators can remain simpler while builders—competing in a free market—can explore various strategies.
-If one builder fails or attempts censorship, another can quickly replace them.
+If one builder fails, or attempts censorship, another can quickly replace them.
 This dynamic fosters a more robust, failure-tolerant ecosystem.

 ## Real-world Analogies and Precedents